This course is only available for students in the BA International Studies.

 Attending lectures and tutorials is compulsory.
-If you are not able to attend a lecture, please inform the instructor of the course.
+If you are not able to attend a lecture or tutorial, please inform the instructor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam.

 If the final grade is insufficient (lower than a 6), there is the possibility of retaking the the exam.

 To complete the final mark, please take notice of the following:

 the final mark for the course is established by determining the weighted average